TolsonA/Group_3/README.md

-o	       After cleaning the data using pandas… o	       What was the goal? o	       To answer we did this… o	       What did we find exploring the data?
+ After cleaning the data using pandas…

+ What was the goal?

+To answer we did this…

+What did we find exploring the data?

 **Acknowledgements**
 [Kaggle](https://www.kaggle.com) for providing the dataset